-Playing the baritone saxophone and occasional alto, tenor and clarinet part, Anders got his start in music taking piano lessons, singing in church choirs and playing saxophone and piano in the public school bands.
+Playing mainly the baritone, but also the soprano, alto, tenor saxophones, Anders got his start in music taking piano lessons, singing in church choirs and playing saxophone in the public school band.
 In 1991 Anders graduated from Luther College and in 1994 he completed his Masters Degree from the University of Wisconsin-Madison.
 In the mid 1990s Anders studied with Frank Morgan while Frank lived in Milwaukee, Wisconsin.
 Frank taught me everything about the saxophone, especially the importance of sound.
 Another key component to Anders’ post-graduate education was his meetings with multi-instrumentalist and composer Roscoe Mitchell.
 Since 2001 Anders has played and recorded with Roscoe in various contexts ranging from duos to large ensembles.

 As a member of the Transatlantic Art Ensemble, The Roscoe Mitchell Big Band, and a guest with Roscoe Mitchell’s Note Factory, Anders has performed with a “who’s-who” in the jazz/contemporary improvised music scene: Evan Parker, Corey Wilkes, Craig Taborn, Philipp Wachsmann, Jaribu Shahid, Barry Guy, Tani Tabbal, Paul Lytton, Vijay Iyer, Ari Brown, Mwata Bowden, Spencer Barefield, Gerald Cleaver and many others.